"Adwuma keseɛ": Peeps drool over Becca's intensive workout in the gym

-Becca: Ghanaian Singer Shows Off Intensives Workout Routine, Peeps Admire Her Gruntwork
+Becca: Ghanaian Singer Shows Off Intensive Workout Routine, Peeps Admire Her Gruntwork

 - Ghanaian singer Becca is very public about her healthy lifestyle in keeping her body in shape